 The Depth Range can be adjusted manually.
 Press MENU repeatedly until the Depth Range menu is visible.
-Two options are available: Auto and Manual
+Two options are available: Auto and Manual.

 The manual setting enables you to adjust the current depth range setting.
-The unit no longer adjusts the Depth Range to the most appropriate range
+The unit no longer adjusts the Depth Range to the most appropriate range for bottom display.
+Often, the bottom may not be visible on-screen.
+The digital depth readout always determines the depth of the bottom, even if it is not visible on-screen.

-Using manual Depth Range control, you can view sonar information from the area near the surface in great detail.
+Using manual Depth Range control, you can view sonar information from the area near the surface in greater detail.

-To return to automatic Depth Range control, press the MENU button until the Depth Range menu appears on-screen and use the UP ARROW to select AUTO.
+To return to automatic Depth Range control, press the MENU button until the Depth Range menu appears onscreen and use the UP ARROW to select AUTO.

 Zoom.
+The 4255X uses a greatly enhanced Zoom capability called "TruZoom" which offers expanded information on a select area of sonar information.
 Zoom is similar to Depth Range because it controls the range of information displayed on screen.
-Zoom, however, allows selection of ranges beneath the surface so any area of water between the surface and the bottom can be enlarged to provide more detailed information.
+Zoom, however, allows for selection of ranges beneath the surface so any area of water between the surface and the bottom can be enlarged to provide more detailed information.
 By using the full display to show a small area of coverage, the effective display resolution is increased, and the unit's ability to separate close targets is enhanced.